kusin/tensorflow-btc-usd-v1/README.md

-## Comparison LSTM and GRU use architecture stacked and bidirectional
+## Prediction of BTC-USD price using algorithms SB-LSTM-RNN and SB-GRU-RNN